Novel number two is on its way – here’s the first chapter.

 Who the hell’s President Smith? he thought.

-I first met Jen at a small New Year’s Eve gathering at a friend’s house in Hackney.
+I first met Jen at a small New Year’s Eve gathering at a friend’s house in Clapton.
 He was a musician called Dan who, at midnight, insisted we all do something that we would remember the end of the eighties by.
 So we stood on our heads while we played Prince on the stereo – Raspberry Beret.
 I needed a wall to lean against while I performed my head-stand, and Jen had to shuffle along to accommodate me.

-She had run away from home a year before.
+She had run away from home the year before.
 Her mother’s pills, boozing and nymphomania got too much for her.
 That and a creepy step-father.
 She’d become pals with Dan’s girlfriend Jessie, and they were putting her up on their couch.

 Within two weeks of our first, up-side down conversation, she moved into my little Co-op flat.
 She got to turn the front room into her bedroom, I had no use for it, and she set about tidying the whole place up.
 Out of the pair of us, she’s the practical one.

 She has always resisted signing on so, to begin with, she found various methods of making money.
-Some of which I was happy not to hear about.
+Some of which I was happy not to hear much about.
 And I carried along in my own way.

 At the time I was writing songs for a singer called Aileen who had long since moved on.
 She was prised away from me by my old band mate, but I hoped that one day she’d come back.
 In the meantime I was writing a whole new repertoire for her.
 Jen was too polite to comment on the pointlessness of it – for the first few months at least.